Shefain/system-monitor/README.md

-Here’s a professional, concise README file tailored for your `system-metrics-monitor` GitHub repository.
-It showcases the project, explains its features, and provides setup and deployment instructions to maximize its appeal and usability.

----

 # System Metrics Monitor

 A robust, full-stack application designed to monitor system performance metrics in real-time, featuring a Node.js/Express backend and a Next.js frontend.
 This project provides actionable insights into CPU and memory usage, with both manual and automated data refresh capabilities.